 11. Baseball Lamp

-Does your child love baseball as much as mine does, this light fixture makeover is just for you, turn his lampshade into a baseball and he’ll wear a grin for ages every time he gets into his room.
+If your child loves baseball as much as mine does, this light fixture makeover is just for you!
+Turn his or her lampshade into a baseball and it will become the focal point of the room!

 Want to turn a thrift store lamp into a baseball lamp for your little slugger?
-It’s easy to do with some paint and duct tape.
+It’s easy to do with just paint and duct tape!

 12. Brighten Your Lamp With a Ribbon